Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Since yeast naturally lives in your body, there are different types of candidiasis based on the location of the infection.
+Since yeast naturally lives on your body, there are different types of candidiasis based on the location of the infection.
 Types of candidiasis include:

-• Cutaneous candidiasis: An infection on your skin that creates a raised, red patch with small, itchy bumps that form in folds of your skin, like in your underarms, under your breasts and near your buttocks (diaper rash) or groin.
+• Cutaneous candidiasis.
+Cutaneous means skin.
+A cutaneous candidiasis infection causes red, raised patches to form in the folds of your skin, like in your underarms, under your breasts and near your buttocks (diaper rash).

 Advertisement